-- Use blue or black ink if you are filing on paper. - Ensure that the correct social security number is entered and matches the number on your Form(s) W-2. - List your mailing address. - Mark a filing status box.

-- Mark the correct residency status. - If filing electronically, save the tax information that you have entered.
+- Use blue or black ink if you are filing on paper. - Make sure that you entered the correct social security number and it matches the number on your Form(s) W-2. - List your mailing address. - Mark a filing status box. - Mark the correct residency status. - If filing electronically, save the tax information that you have entered.